stalniy/casl/docs-src/src/content/pages/guide/install/en.md

 ## Requirements

 CASL is isomorphic, so can be used in browsers and in Nodejs environments.
-It requires ES5 compatible environment, that means the lowest supported version of Internet Explorer is IE9 and the lowest Nodejs version is 4.x.
+It requires ES5 compatible environment and  `Map` class from ES6, that means the lowest supported version of Internet Explorer is IE11 and the lowest Nodejs version is 8.x.
+But we strongly recommend to use the latest Node.js environment and browsers because their JS VM works much faster.

-`@casl/vue` and `@casl/aurelia` use [ES6 WeakMap](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap), so it requires either polyfill or newer versions of browsers (`WeakMap` is supported staring from IE 11).
+Additionally, `@casl/vue` and `@casl/aurelia` use [ES6 WeakMap](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap), so it requires either polyfill or newer versions of browsers.

 ## Semantic Versioning